-Daron Acemoglu, Gino Gancia, Fabrizio Zilibotti 30 September 2014
+Daron Acemoglu, Gino Gancia, Fabrizio Zilibotti, Tuesday, September 30, 2014

 Offshoring of production can have a deep impact on the wages and welfare of workers with different abilities through its effect on technological progress.
 This column argues that, when labour is sufficiently cheap abroad, firms have incentives to offshore low-skill tasks and invest in skill-biased technologies at home.
 Over time, however, offshoring raises foreign wages.
 This increases demand for all firms and makes innovations complementing low-skill workers more profitable.
 As a result, offshoring can eventually lead to higher wages for everybody and less inequality.

 Victory in World War I relied on three types of energy: renewable energy for food and fodder, fossil energy, and high explosive.
 This column argues that the Allies had a clear advantage in manpower, coal, and agriculture, but not enough for a quick decision.
 Mobilisation in continental economies curtailed food production, occasionally to a critical level.
 Technical competition was a matter of capacity for innovation, not of particular breakthroughs.
 Coercive military service and rationing of scarce energy and food had egalitarian consequences that continued after the war.